 About the Conference

-Join a global audience of pathologists, oncologists, research scientists, laboratory professionals, and medical technology innovators as they explore next-generation solutions that are redefining diagnostic accuracy and improving patient outcomes worldwide.
+Join a global community of pathologists, oncologists, research scientists, laboratory professionals, healthcare innovators, and medical technology experts as they exchange insights, discuss breakthrough discoveries, and examine next-generation approaches that are redefining patient care worldwide.

 Why Attend?